 Below is the committee’s full statement on the US economy:

 “Information received since the committee met in September indicates that the labour market has continued to strengthen and that economic activity has been rising at a solid rate despite hurricane-related disruptions.

 “Although the hurricanes caused a drop in payroll employment in September, the unemployment rate declined further.
 Household spending has been expanding at a moderate rate, and growth in business fixed investment has picked up in recent quarters.
 Gasoline prices rose in the aftermath of the hurricanes, boosting overall inflation in September; however, inflation for items other than food & energy remained soft.

-“On a 12-month basis, overall inflation and the measure excluding food & energy prices have declined this year and are running below 2%.
+“On a 12-month basis, both inflation measures have declined this year and are running below 2%.
 Market-based measures of inflation compensation remain low; survey-based measures of longer-term inflation expectations are little changed, on balance.

 “In view of realised & expected labour market conditions & inflation, the committee decided to maintain the target range for the federal funds rate at 1-1.25%.
 The stance of monetary policy remains accommodative, thereby supporting some further strengthening in labour market conditions and a sustained return to 2% inflation.